DarthTigerson/Hermes/README.md

 1. Clone the repository: `git clone https://github.com/DarthTigerson/Hermes.git`
 2. Install the dependencies: `pip install -r requirements.txt`
 3. Create a `.env` file and set the environment variables (see `.env.example` for an example)
+4. Give executable permissions to the launcher script: `chmod +x run.sh`
-4. Run the application: `uvicorn main:app --reload`
+5. Run the application: `./run.sh`

 ## Build Docker image